ChenZhongPu/data-structure-swufe/book/src/stack_queue/deque_python.md

 ## Application: number of recent calls
 This application is from [leetcode](https://leetcode.com/problems/number-of-recent-calls/), and readers shall check the question description by themselves.

-As for this problem, one possible algorithm is to use `deque`:
+As for this problem, one feasible algorithm is to use `deque`:

 ```python
 from collections import deque